ofiryakobi/debm/README.md

 ```

 Thus, the minimal steps for creating your own model involve
-setting up a name, the parameters, and writing the main algorithm (the "brain" of your model).
+setting up a name, the parameters, and writing the main prediction algorithm (the "brain" of your model).

 Having difficulties formulating your own model?
 (1) Take a look at the code of [other models in the package](https://github.com/ofiryakobi/debm/blob/main/Models.py).
 (2) Ask for help in our [Google discussion group](https://groups.google.com/g/debm_package).
+(3) Email me.

 Is your model used in a published paper (or a pre-print)?
 Please send your code and explanation to debm.package (at) gmail (dot) com

-More Tips and Tricks
+More features
 ----
 Save the predictions of a model to a file, for example:
 `modelname.save_predictions("c:\\filePath\\morepath\\chooseName.csv")`